spooyaei/NGS-eval/README.md

 This toolkit provides scripts for transcriptome statistics, RMBT( number of reads being mapped back to transcripts), and Completeness Metric  Measurement

-The included files are:
+Included files:

-FPKM.pl  Run and parse bowtie, and calculates FPKM
+FPKM.pl:  Run and parse bowtie, and calculates FPKM

-Statitics.pl
+Statitic.pl: Generate the length statistics of the assembled Fasta files

+bowtie.config: config file to run FPKM.pl